Gotta Catch Em All – Pokhara!!!

 Sure enough our boat was there when we got down and we made it back to Pokhara with hungry bellies from our exertions.

-One of 12 Refugee Settlements in Nepal for the Tibetan Diaspora, this camp was founded in 1960 with the help of the Swiss Red Cross.
-Still in use today it houses over 800 people.
-For more information please go here:
+One of 12 Refugee Settlements in Nepal for the Tibetan diaspora, this camp was founded in 1960 with the help of the Swiss Red Cross.
+It is still in use today it houses over 800 Tibetans preserving the language and culture they brought over from their homeland.

-The Monastery is home to over 200 Buddhist Monks and we managed to pick the perfect time to visit as it was Puja at the monastery and we were treated to chanting and music playing inside the main hall.
+The Jangchub Choeling Monastery is home to over 200 Buddhist Monks and we managed to pick the perfect time to visit as it was a Puja ceremony taking place at the monastery and we were treated to chanting and music playing inside the main hall.

 We were exposed to a bizarre mixture of zen like patience and control by the older priests with the high frolicks of the younger ones – sneakily eating chocolates and pinching each other at the next opportunity.

 Oh and remember that Spanish couple?
 They made it here as well but managed to give up listening to the whole performance.
-That’s the kind of attitude that made them fall apart during the Spanish Armada in 1588.
+Quitters!

 After the Puja we headed back to our ride but first had to run the Gauntlet of stalls and shops.
 Karen’s stock response to the merchants is that: